Alternate Fighter: Expanded

 Prerequisite: 15th level (duration, instant)

-Upon consumption, the creature gains all the benefits of a short rest, including the ability to expend its Hit Dice as part of consuming the Ration.
-At the end of its current turn, the creature gains 1 level of exhaustion.
+Upon consumption, the creature instantly gains the benefits of a short rest, including the ability to expend Hit Dice.
+At the end of its current turn, it gains 1 level of Exhaustion that can only be reduced by magic or completing a long rest.

 Swordsage